-There are a number of sites on the web that allow you to share sightings and observations of birds; these are just some of them.
+There are a number of sites on the web that allow you to share sightings and observations of birds.

 BirdForum is the net’s largest birding community, dedicated to wild birds and birding, and is absolutely FREE!
 You are most welcome to register for an account, which allows you to take part in lively discussions in the forum, post your pictures in the gallery and more.